rlucente-se-jboss/flightgear-kiosk-demo/README.md

     podman push $CONTAINER_REPO:base

 ## Review the FlightGear scenario files
 Each FlightGear scenario is defined in a parameter file following the naming convention `fgdemo<n>.conf`, where n is simply an integer (e.g. `fgdemo1.conf`, `fgdemo2.conf`, etc).
-These files define the scenery tiles to download, starting location for the aircraft, and various other parameters such as altitude, speed, flight dynamics model, etc.
+These files define the area of operation for scenery, starting location for the aircraft, and various other parameters such as altitude, speed, flight dynamics model, etc.

-Two example scenarios are included in this repo but it's easy to add more.
+Several example scenarios are included in this repo but it's easy to add more.
 The included scenarios are:

 * F-35B at cruise above Langley AFB in Virginia (`fgdemo1.conf`)
 * F-22A at cruise above Edwards AFB in California (`fgdemo2.conf`)
 * B-52F at cruise above Barksdale AFB in Louisiana (`fgdemo3.conf`)

-There's an extensive set of FlightGear [aircraft models](https://mirrors.ibiblio.org/flightgear/ftp/Aircraft-2020) as well as downloadable [scenery files](https://mirrors.ibiblio.org/flightgear/ftp/Scenery-v2.12).
+There's an extensive set of FlightGear [aircraft models](https://mirrors.ibiblio.org/flightgear/ftp/Aircraft-2020) that you can use.

-## Download scenario content for FlightGear
+## Refresh the scenario content for FlightGear
-Use the scenario configuration files to download the aircraft model and scenery files for each FlightGear scenario.
-The below command uses the parameters found in the scenario configuration files to download the needed data.

-    ./download-content.sh
+The FlightGear scenery is quite detailed and bulk downloads are throttled to avoid overloading the servers.
+Normally, the simulator pulls scenery on-demand using a feature called `terrasync`, but for disconnected use cases, the scenery snapshot (`SceneryCache.tgz`) that you downloaded earlier seeds scenery for flight over defined geographic areas.

+The following commands prepare the scenery cache and then refresh the data with any changes since the scenery data was last synced.
+How long this takes depends on the extent of changes that are necessary.
+The `update-data-cache.sh` script will also download the aircraft data defined in the scenario parameter files.

+    cd ~/flightgear-kiosk-demo
+    mkdir -p AircraftCache SceneryCache
+    tar zxf SceneryCache.tgz -C SceneryCache
+    ./update-data-cache.sh

+After this command runs, both the `AircraftCache` and the `SceneryCache` directories should be up to date.

+## Build the intermediate FlightGear container image
+Use the following command to build the `fgfs` container image that installs the FlightGear flight simulator and its extensive scenery files.
+This image will be quite large.

+    cd ~/flightgear-kiosk-demo
+    . demo.conf
+    podman build -f FGBaseContainerfile -t $CONTAINER_REPO:fgfs \
+        --build-arg CONTAINER_REPO=$CONTAINER_REPO \
+        --build-arg DEMO_USER=$DEMO_USER

+Push the intermediate FlightGear container to the registry.

+    podman push $CONTAINER_REPO:fgfs

 ## Build the FlightGear scenario container images
-Once the content is downloaded, you can build a bootable container image for each scenario.
+You are now ready to build a bootable container image for each scenario.
 Use the following commands:

     cd ~/flightgear-kiosk-demo
     . demo.conf

     podman build -f FGDemoContainerfile -t $CONTAINER_REPO:f35 \
         --build-arg CONTAINER_REPO=$CONTAINER_REPO \
+        --build-arg DL_SCENARIO=AircraftCache/F-35B/ \
         --build-arg FGDEMO_CONF=fgdemo1.conf \
-        --build-arg DEMO_USER=$DEMO_USER \
+        --build-arg DEMO_USER=$DEMO_USER
-        --build-arg DL_SCENARIO=F-35B/

     podman build -f FGDemoContainerfile -t $CONTAINER_REPO:f22 \
         --build-arg CONTAINER_REPO=$CONTAINER_REPO \
+        --build-arg DL_SCENARIO=AircraftCache/Lockheed-Martin-FA-22A-Raptor/ \
         --build-arg FGDEMO_CONF=fgdemo2.conf \
-        --build-arg DEMO_USER=$DEMO_USER \
+        --build-arg DEMO_USER=$DEMO_USER
-        --build-arg DL_SCENARIO=Lockheed-Martin-FA-22A-Raptor/

     podman build -f FGDemoContainerfile -t $CONTAINER_REPO:b52 \
         --build-arg CONTAINER_REPO=$CONTAINER_REPO \
+        --build-arg DL_SCENARIO=AircraftCache/B-52F/ \
         --build-arg FGDEMO_CONF=fgdemo3.conf \
-        --build-arg DEMO_USER=$DEMO_USER \
+        --build-arg DEMO_USER=$DEMO_USER
-        --build-arg DL_SCENARIO=B-52F/

 Push the FlightGear bootable containers to the registry.